Automation isn’t about replacing people.

 The Bottom Line

-Not all automation is high-impact.
-The key is to automate what’s repeatable, painful, and risky, and ignore the edge cases (at least at first).
+We must note, automation isn’t about replacing people.
+Properly implemented into your workflow, automation gives your team the tools to do more.
+The key is to automate what’s repeatable, painful, and risky, and ignore the edge cases (at least at first) - this is the path to high-impact automation.